 Interoperability Solutions for European Public Administrations.
-Administrative procedures have the reputation of being lengthy, time-consuming and costly.
-Electronic collaboration between Public administrations can make these procedures quicker, simpler and cheaper for all parties concerned, in particular when transactions need to be done cross-border and/or cross-sector.
-The ISA programme of the European Commission facilitates such transactions through more than 40 actions with a budget of some EUR 160 million.
+Administrative procedures have the reputation of being lengthy, time-consuming, and costly.
+Electronic collaboration between Public administrations can make these procedures quicker, simpler, and cheaper for all parties concerned, in particular when transactions need to be done cross-border and/or cross-sector.
+The ISA program of the European Commission facilitates such transactions through more than 40 actions with a budget of some EUR 160 million.

-The ISA programme creates a framework that allows Member States to work together to create efficient and effective electronic cross-border public services for the benefit of citizens and businesses.
+The ISA program creates a framework that allows the Member States to work together to create efficient and effective electronic cross-border public services for the benefit of citizens and businesses.
 It offers European public administrations a comprehensive approach to the establishment of electronic services that can easily cooperate across borders (interoperable electronic public services).
-Promotion of the interoperability of electronic public services forms the first pillar of the ISA programme.
+The promotion of the interoperability of electronic public services forms the first pillar of the ISA program.

 Just In Time Manufacturing System

 The Just-In-Time (JIT) manufacturing system is a planning system for manufacturing processes that helps in achieving high-volume production using minimal inventories.
 The system eliminates the inventory of raw materials, work in progress, and finished goods by making them available as and when required.
 The items are picked up by the worker and fed directly into the production process.
 The finished goods are produced only at the time they are required for sale.
 The implementation of the JIT System requires a complete transformation of methods of designing products and services, assigning responsibilities to workers, and organizing work.
 In this book, we shall go through the concepts of the JIT system, its advantages, characteristics, and its contribution toward improving the productivity and profitability of a firm.